florintanasa/brgvos-installer/README.md

 >[!IMPORTANT]
-> If is need more security for LVEXTRA-1 and LVEXTRA-1 we can add also `noexec` for these partitions
+> If is need more security for LVEXTRA-1 and LVEXTRA-1 we can add also `noexec` for these partitions.
+This option prevents
+> the execution of binaries on a mounted file system.

 > [!WARNING]
 > Option `nodatacow` invalidate `compress=zstd` but is used for partitions where files is rewritten frequent like